 The Face of Feminist Spirituality - the heart of the woman-soul

 We do not only experience ourselves as women on a physical level, but more intensely on an emotional and psychic level.
-I uncovered my deep thirst for spiritual intimacy and soul ecstasy on the psychic level of my being and it was only through a direct experience of the relationship between my sexuality and the archetype of the goddess, that I could begin to marry these two concepts in myself.
+I uncovered my deep thirst for spiritual intimacy and soul ecstasy on the psychic level of my being and it was only through a direct experience of the relationship between my sexuality and goddess, that I could begin to marry these two concepts in myself.

 All that is psychically experienced as woman-soul has been repressed by ourselves as women, in a patriarchal world with male-based spirituality.